-Rainbow Hospice Care takes the privacy of your health information seriously.
+Rainbow Community Care takes the privacy of your health information seriously.
 We are required by law to maintain that privacy and to provide you with this Notice of Privacy Practices.
-This notice describes Rainbow Hospice Care's legal duties and privacy practices and your privacy rights with respect to your health information.
+This notice describes Rainbow Community Care's legal duties and privacy practices, as well as your rights with regarding your health information.
 We will follow the privacy practices described in this notice.
-Rainbow Hospice Care, Inc. is required to notify you or your representative in a timely manner, if your protected health information is used in a manner not permitted by privacy laws.
-If you have any questions about any part of this notice, or if you want more information about the privacy practices of Rainbow Hospice Care, please contact Rainbow Hospice Care, Inc. at (920) 674-6255.
+Rainbow Community Care is required to notify you or your representative in a timely manner, if your protected health information is used in a manner not permitted by privacy laws.
+If you have any questions about any part of this notice, or if you want more information about the privacy practices of Rainbow Hospice Care, please contact Rainbow Community Care at (920) 674-6255.

-HOW RAINBOW HOSPICE CARE MAY USE AND DISCLOSE YOUR HEALTH INFORMATION FOR TREATMENT, PAYMENT OR HEALTH CARE OPERATIONS The following categories describe different ways that Rainbow Hospice Care uses and discloses your health information.
+HOW RAINBOW COMMUNITY CARE MAY USE AND DISCLOSE YOUR HEALTH INFORMATION FOR TREATMENT, PAYMENT OR HEALTH CARE OPERATIONS

+The following categories describe different ways that Rainbow Community Care uses and discloses your health information.
 For each category, an explanation of the category is provided, in some cases with examples.
 Not every use or disclosure in a category will be listed.
 However, all of the ways we are permitted to use and disclose your health information will fall into one of these categories.

 Treatment.
-We may use and disclose your health information to coordinate care within Rainbow Hospice Care and with others involved in your care, such as your attending physician, members of the Hospice interdisciplinary team and other health care professionals who have agreed to assist in coordinating your care.
-For example, the interdisciplinary team members may leave messages on your answering machine to set-up appointments.
+We may use and disclose your health information to coordinate care within Rainbow Community Care and with others involved in your care, such as your attending physician, members of the Hospice interdisciplinary team and other health care professionals who have agreed to assist in coordinating your care.
 We may disclose your health information to a physician involved in your care who needs information about your symptoms to prescribe appropriate medications.
-We also may disclose health information about you to individuals outside of Rainbow Hospice Care whom are involved in your care, including family members, other relatives, close personal friends, pharmacists, suppliers of medical equipment or other health care professionals.
+We also may disclose health information about you to individuals outside of Rainbow Community Care whom are involved in your care, including family members, other relatives, close personal friends, pharmacists, suppliers of medical equipment or other health care professionals.

 Payment.
-We may use and disclose your health information to receive payment for the care you receive from Rainbow Hospice Care.
-For example, we may be required by your health insurer to provide information regarding your health care status, your need for care and the care that Rainbow Hospice Care intends to provide to you so that the insurer will reimburse you or the Hospice.
+We may use and disclose your health information to receive payment for the care you receive from Rainbow Community Care.
+For example, we may be required by your health insurer to provide information regarding your health care status, your need for care and the care that Rainbow Community Care intends to provide to you so that the insurer will reimburse you or The Hospice.

 Health Care Operations.
-We may use and disclose health information for its own operations to facilitate the functioning of Rainbow Hospice Care and as necessary to provide quality care to all of our patients.
-For example, Rainbow Hospice Care may use your information for quality assessment and performance improvement activities, including auditing, medical reviews or compliance programs.
+We may use and disclose health information for its own operations to facilitate the functioning of Rainbow Community Care and as necessary to provide quality care to all of our patients.
+For example, Rainbow Community Care may use your information for quality assessment and performance improvement activities, including auditing, medical reviews or compliance programs.
 We may use your information as part of performance evaluations, training programs or supervised student training programs.
 Other Health Care Operations may include fundraising, business management, planning or general administrative activities.